rkonoplev/dniester/docs/en/FRONTEND_SPEC_ANGULAR.md

 ### 4.3 Article Page
 - Large headline with a serif font.
+- Featured image (responsive, up to ~800px wide).
 - Publication date, author, and category.
-- Full `body` and `teaser` content rendered as HTML to support embedded images, videos, and formatting.
+- Full `body` and `teaser` content rendered as HTML to support *allowed* embedded HTML elements (without direct image and video embedding).
+- Related articles at the bottom.
 - SEO metadata, OpenGraph, and Twitter cards generated on the server.

 ### 4.4 Technical and Informational Pages